-- (a) To provide adequate and accessible storage for everyday household items. - (b) To provide storage for sporting, leisure, fitness and hobby equipment.
+- (a) To provide adequate and accessible enclosed storage for everyday household items. - (b) To provide storage for sporting, leisure, fitness and hobby equipment.

-- (a) In addition to kitchen cupboards and bedroom wardrobes, development must provide accessible storage facilities within the dwelling at the following cubic rates:
+- (a) In addition to kitchen cupboards and bedroom wardrobes, development must provide accessible and enclosed storage within the dwelling at the following cubic rates:

-- (i) Studio & one bedroom dwellings $6m^3$
+- (i) Studio & one bedroom dwellings 6m3

-- (ii) Two bedroom dwellings $8m^3$
+- (ii) Two bedroom dwellings 8m3

-- (iii) Three plus bedroom dwellings 10m
+- (iii) Three plus bedroom dwellings 10m3

 - (b) Each dwelling is to have access to a bulky storage area.
 This may be outside, within a basement or ancillary structure.
 This area is to be separate and secure for each dwelling.